wambugu71/sautify/README.md

 __Remember__:  `to support` [![Buy Me a Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/wambugu) or [![PayPal](https://img.shields.io/badge/Pay%20Now-FFD140?logo=paypal&logoColor=000&style=for-the-badge)](https://www.paypal.com/ncp/payment/664ZL5XX3TKMG), .

 Sautify "`Sauti`: A swahili word meaning  sound/voice" is a fast, lightweight music app designed to get you from search to sound with zero friction.
 Clean & minimal design, instant play, and a beautiful player that adapts to your music—so you spend less time tapping and more time listening.
+> We are in early builds, so expect changes in UI/UX, addded/removed features.
+> Expect uniform builds as fron `v1.0.0`, though the app is very stable as development continues.
 <p align="center">
   <img src="screenshots/1.jpg" width="150" />
   <img src="screenshots/2.jpg" width="150" />